quinnah/quinnah.github.io/content/home/my-first-post.md

 ## Introduction

 Hi, I'm **Quinna**.
 I'm a computer science student at University of Michigan and software engineer.
-I'm especially interested in AI/ML and systems problems.
-My long-term vision is to apply my curiosity, creativity, and life-long interest in STEM towards breakthrough technology such as autonomous robotics.
+I'm especially interested in AI/ML.
+My long-term vision is to apply my curiosity, problem-solving, creativity, and life-long interest in STEM towards breakthrough technology such as autonomous robotics.

 In past lives I've worked at [Nuro.ai](https://www.nuro.ai/) on the autonomy: behavior team and [MongoDB](https://www.mongodb.com/) on the developer tools team.
 This summer, I'm working as a backend/ML software engineer intern at a seed-stage [YCombinator startup](https://www.industrialnext.ai/en) revolutionizing industrial robotics.